frcdesign/FRCDesign.org/docs/mechanism-examples/drivebase/swerve/index.md

     ---

-    A central 2x2 cross member, a brainpan, and citrus bumper mounting plates.
+    A drivebase featuring an inverted bellypan, or "brainpan" for electronics mounting

     [:octicons-arrow-right-24: 972 Crescendo Drivebase](972_2024_dt.md)